lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## EDHOC External Authorization Data Registry {#iana-ead}

 IANA has created a new registry entitled "EDHOC External Authorization Data" under the new group name "Ephemeral Diffie-Hellman Over COSE (EDHOC)".
 The registration procedure is "Specification Required".
-The columns of the registry are Label, Message, Description, and Reference, where Label is an integer and the other columns are text strings.
+The columns of the registry are Label, Description, and Reference, where Label is an integer and the other columns are text strings.

 ## COSE Header Parameters Registry {#cwt-header-param}